TL;DR

 What a good Google Ads audit covers

-A professional Google Ads audit isn't improvisation — it's a structured checklist of 80+ control points divided into 10 key categories.
+A professional Google Ads audit isn't improvised — it's a structured checklist of 80+ checkpoints divided into 10 key categories.
 Each category has priority items (critical for performance) and optimization items (additional improvements for advanced accounts).

 Foundation